pfmephisto/rhino-yak/README.md

 # Yak packet maneger action

-Publish a Rhino/Grasshopper plug-in using Yak streight from your GitHub action.
+Publish a Rhino/Grasshopper plug-in using Yak streight from a GitHub action.

-The action is curently set up as a simple composit action, but it resides in the template for a full javasrip action.
+The action is curently set up as a simple composit action, but it resides in the template for a full javascript action.
-The intent is to further develop the capabilities of the action over time.
+The intent is to further develop the capabilities of this action over time.

 ## Usage